michalkopczan/mender-docs/01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md

 plain `wpa_supplicant.conf` file in favor of using `rpi-imager` tool and this is the easiest way to configure wifi.

-It is strongly advised to use `rpi-imager` if possible as this is the configurator suggested by the official RPi documentation.

-Partial network configuration still can be performed from the command line in the headless mode but it is not guaranted to always work (may depend on country code settings).

-Bellow script is extracted from the `rpi-imager` backend and mimics this tool behavior from the command line.
+It is still possible to do it from the command line in headless mode using the same scripts and config files as the one used by `rpi-imager`.

+We then configure networking.
+Assuming you have a typical WiFi setup, change the initial three variables and run this code block:

 ```bash
 RPI_ROOT="$(awk '/media.*root(fs)?/ { print $2; }' /proc/mounts)"